-The Indiana Department of Correction defines physical force as "any contact other than incidental bodily contact between staff and incarcerated individuals."
-Force is not to be used as a means of punishment or reprisal toward an incarcerated individual.
-Staff is to use the minimal degree of physical force necessary to maintain the custody, control, safety, and security of a facility, incarcerated individual, or situation.
+The Indiana Department of Correction defines physical force as "any contact other than incidental bodily contact between staff and offenders."
+Force is not to be used as a means of punishment or reprisal toward someone incarcerated.
+Staff is to use the minimal degree of physical force necessary to maintain the custody, control, safety, and security of the situation.